Take Action: Cover Up

 - Be sure to use enough sunscreen (a handful).
 Don’t forget to apply it to your lips, ears, hands, feet, and the back of your neck.

-- If you wear very light clothing, put sunscreen on under your clothes.
+- If you wear very lightweight clothing (like a beach cover-up or thin T-shirt), put sunscreen on under your clothes.

 Avoid indoor tanning.